canalplus/rx-player/doc/api/loadVideo_options.md

 defined [in the `transportOptions` documentation](#prop-transportOptions), this will disable that optimization.

-More informations on playing low-latency DASH contents can be found in the [corresponding documentation page](./low_latency.md).
+More information on playing low-latency DASH contents can be found in the [corresponding documentation page](./low_latency.md).